 Since Trump paved the way, the party has become more like a performance than a group of lawmakers holding a highly regarded elected office.
 I’m not much of an HR expert, but I know that hate speech will get you fired from most jobs.
 But it’s become acceptable and part of the job for certain people in Congress.
 The examples are plentiful.

 Congressman Paul Gosar shared an anime cartoon of him killing Representative Alexandria Ocasia-Cortez.
 When the House voted along party lines to censure him for it, he shared it yet again within minutes.
 His colleagues stood behind him.

-Congressmen Matt Gaetz,, who is currently under investigation on sex trafficing allegations has offered Kyle Rittenhouse an internship, not because of his qualifications, but for the headlines it got him -- since he was acquitted of murder in a controvercial case that effectively pitted BLM advocates against gun rights activists.
+Congressmen Matt Gaetz,, who is currently under investigation on sex trafficking allegations, has offered Kyle Rittenhouse an internship, not because of his qualifications, but for the headlines it got him – since he was acquitted of murder in a controversial case that effectively pitted BLM advocates against gun rights activists.

 But he is not a circus clown, and I am afraid of clowns.